Last Updated on 05/13/2023 by Glynn Willard

 You’re free of course to use whatever you feel suitable, but you can still safely accomplish the same thing with bleach for far less money.

-And it takes very little time for the chlorine smell to dissipate.
+And it takes very little time for the chlorine smell to dissipate from your RV’s fresh water system.

 How To Sanitize RV Fresh Water Tank When Fulltiming

-But what if you don’t have a homebase?
-We solved this problem by booking a night at a campground.
+But what if you don’t have a home base?
+We solved this problem by booking a night at a campground or RV park.

-I always tried to align the process with a rainy day to dilute the smell and the impact on the environment.
+A good time to do this is on a rainy day to dilute the smell and the impact on the environment.

 I also advise you not to mention your intentions to the park’s management.